Yoko Appeared at Carnegie Hall on May 21st, 2017

 Yoko Sata Kothari, Award-Winning Classical Pianist

 Making appearances on the stages from Tokyo, Japan, to Carnegie Hall, Yoko Sata Kothari began her performing career.
 Born in Tokyo, she began her career by winning the Northern Japan Classical Piano Competition at the age of eight.
 She continued to collect top prizes in Japan, such as in the Machida Piano Competition and the Japan Young Pianist Award.
 Since moving to the United States, she has continued to earn awards for her performances, including second place in the Bartok-Kabalevsky-Prokofiev International Competition, the Kathleen McGowan Piano Scholarship Award, a prize for her outstanding Bartok performance in the Ibla Grand Prize International Competition in Italy, and was chosen as a finalist in the Simone Belsky International Piano Competition.
-In 2013, she won second place in the Bradshaw & Buono International Piano Competition in New York and was invited to perform at Carnegie Hall.
+Most recently, she won the first prize in the Bradshaw & Buono International Piano Competition in New York and was invited to perform at Carnegie Hall.